Yoctol/async-update-props/README.md

 )(Page);
 ```

-If updater returns a promise, setState will automatic be called with resolved value:
+If updater returns a promise, setState will be called with resolved value automatically:

 ```js
 import asyncUpdateProps from 'async-update-props';